alexpawlowski/one-click-hugo-cms/site/content/faq/_index.md

     imageUrl: img/500x200.png
   - heading: How much does it cost?
     text: >
       $10.
-For $10, we will provide you with the venue, food, drinks, place to sleep if needed, Wi-Fi, etc. You just need to show up!
+For $10, we will provide you with a t-shirt (mailing details TBD) and the opportunity to apply your skills to win prizes.
+You just need to sign up and log-in during the event!
     imageUrl: img/500x200.png
   - heading: Who can come?
     text: >
-      All residents ages 18 and up of Knoxville and the surrounding counties are more than welcome to register and attend.
-While there is no limitation to those outside of the area, please note that we cannot offer any travel reimbursements for this event.
+      Any participants ages 18 and up of Knoxville and the surrounding counties are more than welcome to register and virtually attend.
+Since it's virtual, anyone 18+ can participate, but keep in mind that the projects will be dealing with Knoxville specifically.
+If that's no problem, come on and join us!
     imageUrl: img/500x200.png
   - heading: 'Will there be free food, drinks, and caffeine?'
     text: >
-      Yes!
-Absolutely!
-We will provide catered meals, drinks at all times, snack breaks, and endless caffeine.
+      Since we're virtual this year, no food/drinks/caffeine will be provided, so make sure you stock up before the weekend or have some deliveries to local restaurants at the ready.
     imageUrl: img/500x200.png
   - heading: Where do I sleep?
     text: >
-      We will have a designated quiet sleeping area on site, and you are encouraged to bring sleeping bags, blankets, pillows, toiletries, and anything else you need to sleep.
-There are no showers at the venue, so please be prepared to go without showering unless you have other accommodations.
+      Wherever your computer is.
     imageUrl: img/500x200.png
   - heading: When and where is Knoxville City Hackathon?
     text: |
-      Still TBD!
+      July 18th and 19th, 2020, we'll be hosting this year's hackathon virtually from the comfort of wherever your internet connection lives.
     imageUrl: img/500x200.png
 ---